alphagov/government-service-design-manual/service-manual/user-centred-design/resources/creating-accessible-PDFs.md

 With VoiceOver running open the PDF and use the following commands to check the PDF:

-* from the top of the PDF use a double finger down swipe, or Control + Option + a to read the PDF from top to bottom and check the reading order;
+* from the top of the PDF use a double finger down swipe, or Control + Option + A to read the PDF from top to bottom and check the reading order
-* use the tab key (repeatedly) to move through the PDF and check the tab order.
+* use the tab key (repeatedly) to move through the PDF and check the tab order

-NB: VoiceOver does not provide shortcut keys for navigating by headings or graphics.
+VoiceOver does not provide shortcut keys for navigating PDFs by headings or graphics.

 ## Acknowledgements